-The Interbranch Commission supports Proposed Rule 702, save for one suggestion.
+The Commission supports Proposed Rule 702, save for one suggestion.
 The proposed Comment provides in paragraph five that "[u]nless it appears of record that the defendant 'is or will be able to pay the fine and the fine will not prevent the defendant from making restitution or reparations to the victim,' the judge shall not impose a fine."
-We recommend that this proscription be removed from the Comment and inserted into the text of the proposed rule itself.
-Rule 706 is entitled "Aids in Imposing Sentence."
+Consistent with our recommendations in 2024, we again suggest that this proscription be removed from the Comment and inserted into the text of the proposed rule itself.
+Rule 706 is entitled "Aids in Imposing Sentence," and the Comment explains that the Rule "is intended . . . to aid the judge in determining an appropriate fine at the time of sentencing."
 Rather than existing as a useful instruction obscured within a somewhat lengthy Comment, this provision provides helpful guidance to judges, furthering the purpose after which the rule is named.
 It would be better served as a component part of the rule itself rather than as a directive in the Comment.

-b.
+c.
 Rule 705.2: Fines - Sentencing

-The Interbranch Commission agrees with and recommends the retention of Proposed Rule 705.2.
-Subdivision (b) of the proposed rule states that a judge may not order the defendant to pay a fine until the judge reviews his or her ability to pay pursuant to Rule 702 and conducts a colloquy on the record in which the judge determines that the defendant can pay and that payment of the fine will not prevent the defendant from making restitution.
+The Commission agrees with and recommends the retention of Proposed Rule 705.2.
+Subdivision (b) of the proposed rule states that a judge may not order the defendant to pay a fine until the judge reviews his or her ability to pay and conducts a colloquy on the record in which the judge determines that the defendant can pay and that payment of the fine will not prevent the defendant from making restitution.
 We welcome a rule that requires an on-the-record accounting of the defendant's ability to pay.
 This best practice encourages judges to "show their work" in a manner designed to solemnize the determination and to assign payment only when appropriate, based on the evidence presented.